Home

 If your brake pads are in good condition and you continue to be low on fluid , there is probably a leak in the brake line that should be repaired.

-The big problem with braking fluid is, over time moisture collects in the brake line, lowering the fluid boiling point as much as 100 degrees F with just 3% water contamination.
+The big problem with brake fluid is, over time moisture collects in it lowering the fluid boiling point as much as 100 degrees F with just 3% water contamination.
 This can happen in as little as 18 months.

 When the fluid in the brake system boils, gas forms, causing the brake pedal to be pushed without any pressure being applied to the brakes.
 This is called brake fade, this seriously jeopardizes car safety and could obviously cause a serious collision.